-Rabbits, wild cats and rodents are commonly found in deserts.
-These animals have adapted to the harsh climate and can even thrive in this environment.
-The most common desert rabbit is the jackrabbit.
-They have very long ears and legs that enable them to hear well and travel fast.
-Females can have several litters each year, with each litter consisting of at least six bunnies.
-There are a few wild cats that can be found in the desert ecosystem.
-Mountain lions and bobcats are two of the most well-known desert cats.
-Mountain lions feed mainly on mule deer or other small mammals.
-They use caves or other natural cavities to rest and sleep.
-They can go without water for long periods of time.
-Mountain lions tend to avoid each other.
-Bobcats are smaller in size compared to the mountain lion.
-They have a short, bobbed tail and turfs of fur on their ears that help them hear better.
-Desert bobcats pursue prey from the ground, trees and rocks.
-They have a great deal of patience and usually have no problem catching their prey.
+Desert animals include rabbits and wild cats.
+The most common desert rabbit is the fast, long-eared jackrabbit.
+Female jackrabbits can have several litters each year, with each litter consisting of at least six bunnies.
+Mountain lions and bobcats are two of the most well-known wild cats in the desert ecosystem.
+Mountain lions feed on mule deer and other small mammals, using caves to rest and sleep.
+They are solitary animals, and they can go without water for long periods of time.
+Bobcats are smaller than mountain lions and have short, bobbed tails and tufts of fur on their ears to improve their hearing.
+Desert bobcats chase prey from the ground, trees and rocks.